bloomberg/chromium.bb/CONTRIBUTING.md

-When you re-send patches, revised or not, it would be very good to document the changes compared to the previous revision in the commit message and/or the cover letter.
+When you re-send patches, revised or not, it would be very good to document the changes compared to the previous revision in the commit message and/or the merge request.
 If you have already received Reviewed-by or Acked-by tags, you should evaluate whether they still apply and include them in the respective commit messages.
 Otherwise the tags may be lost, reviewers miss the credit they deserve, and the patches may cause redundant review effort.